qza/balance-service/README.md

 </html>
 ```

-Sum balances from external services
+Sum balances from 3 external services with rx jersey client
 ---

 ```